Stepford Cuckoos: House of X

 Professor Xavier, now simply called X, calls upon the Five to bring both Sophie and Esme back to life.
 The once bitter enemies acted as tour guides to a group of government officials while showing off the new Jerusalem Habitat created by Krakoa.

 During the "Empyre" storyline, the Stepford Cuckoos are among the psychic mutants that are summoned to Genosha.
 They are among those who witness Magik's fight with the Cotatinaught.

+From the Ashes

+Sophie is enrolled at Empire State University (ESU) and is taking the "Examinations of Post-Krakoan Diaspora" class with Kamala Khan.
+The other Cuckoos have joined a new iteration of the Quiet Council which is now located in New York City.

 Powers and abilities

 The Cuckoos share a telepathic hive mind.
 Powerful telepaths individually, their combined power is even greater than its sum.
 These powers allow them the psychic standards of broadcasting/receiving thoughts, mind control, planting illusions, force blasts of pure psionic energy, astral projection, etc. Their gestalt mind allows them to communicate with one another instantaneously, though the strength of their gestalt depends on their proximity to one another; the further they are from one another, the weaker their ability to connect.

 Though they most often function and act as one unit, they are indeed capable of thinking and operating individually.
 When all five sisters were alive, Sophie was the dominant consciousness and often commanded the Cuckoos.
 However, as implied by Esme's actions, it is possible for another one of the Cuckoos to wrest control of the gestalt and perhaps even use the powers of all sisters without the consent and knowledge of the others.
 With the loss of Sophie and Esme, The Cuckoos are not as strong as they were with five.

 Like their mother, Emma Frost, each Cuckoo sister also possesses the ability to transform into an organic diamond body, and as such gains invulnerability, durability, and super strength.
 Unlike Frost, however, their diamond forms are flawless; such that nothing can enter or escape.
 They demonstrate this ability by sealing the splintered fragment of the Phoenix Force inside their hearts by permanently changing their hearts to diamond, in the process sacrificing their ability to ever feel genuine emotions again.
 The Phoenix Force eventually manages to escape, potentially allowing the sisters to regain their emotions.
 During the Warsong series, the Cuckoos gained the power of flight and pyrokinesis, presumably from Phoenix-induced telekinesis.

 Additionally, the Cuckoos have demonstrated telekinesis.

 The power level of the Cuckoos, in all of their incarnations, have been reported by many of the staff at Xavier's School to be extremely impressive and strong.